 A More Comprehensive Look at Fume Hoods

-While some fume hood designs have very specific designs and purposes, it’s important to view your fume hood choice comprehensively.
-When considering expanding your laboratory and in the process your fume hood, consider these areas to find the best fit for your lab.
-They will ensure you consider your needs to the fullest.
+While some fume hood designs have very specific purposes, it’s important to view your choice of laboratory fume hoods comprehensively.
+When expanding your laboratory and upgrading your fume hood setup, consider these areas to find the best fit for your lab.
+This will help you evaluate your needs fully before making a decision.

 Resistance to Wear